scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 The one place where the pep518 requirements do not get picked up is when you manually run `setup.py`, such as when doing `python setup.py sdist` [^1].
-If you are missing `setuptools_scm` or possibly the `toml` dependency on old versions of `setuptools_scm`, you will get silently get version 0.0.0.
+If you are missing `setuptools_scm` or possibly the `toml` dependency on old versions of `setuptools_scm`, you will silently get version 0.0.0.
 To make this a much more helpful error, add this to your `setup.py`:

 ```python